kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Ending Credits: 2k (required for talking to Kaalah-Nah, DO NOT talk to Kaalah-Nah without 2k credits)

-- Trigger the cutscene with MC next to Geeda: 2 (to make one of them jump off a cliff, yahoo!)
+- Trigger the cutscene with MC next to Geeda: 5,1,1
-- Run from the encounter and head inside the Cantina (neon signs).
+- Head inside the Cantina, activate solo mode and cast Knight Speed.
-- Talk to Kaalah-Nah: 4 \| 1,1
+- Talk to Kaalah-Nah twice: 4 \| 1,1

 - Leave the bar, and run to the Docks.
-After the cutscene, turn on solo mode and run to Vogga.
+After the cutscene, turn around and exit back to Landing Pad.
-- Guard: 3
-- Then Vogga: 1x6,4

-- Exit back with Kreia, turn on solo mode, and head back to the Ebon Hawk for the Red Eclipse hijacking sequence.
+- Turn on solo mode, and head back to the Ebon Hawk for the Red Eclipse hijacking sequence.
 You may want to make a manual save here to get more alignment points if you think you messed up.

 - Go to the workshop and enhance your lightsaber with the Opila/Nextor Crystal, after you enter the Ebon Hawk.
 - Run towards the cockpit and 1 spam.